opsdis/aci-exporter/README.md

 # How to configure queries

-The exporter provides two types of query configuration:
+The exporter provides three types of query configuration:

 - Class queries - These are applicable where one query can result in multiple metric names sharing the same labels.
+- Group class queries -  These are applicable when multiple queries result in a single metrics name but with configured, common and uniq labels.
 - Compound queries - These are applicable where multiple queries result in single metric name with configured labels.
 This is typical when counting different entities.